gabswb/radix-sort/README.md

 # rn40-radix-sort
-Project for the course of algorithmics and data structure (RN40) that performs a radix sort on linked lists of numbers of any base.
+Project for the course rn-40 (algorithmics and data structures) that performs a radix sort on linked lists of numbers of any base.

 to compile this project:
  - mkdir build && cd buil